Check DNS Cache

 Clear the DNS cache before checking a record update.
 This may involve:

-You can flush the DNS cache manually, if you’re comfortable doing so.
-This varies depending on your operating system:
+You can flush the DNS cache manually.
+The command varies by operating system:

-• Best practice: After flushing, you can also refresh your IP address by running: ipconfig /renew
+- After flushing, you can also refresh your IP address by running:

 Have more questions?

-If you have additional questions or need any assistance with your DNS cache, just contact support, and we’ll be happy to help.
+If you have additional questions or need any assistance with your DNS cache, just contact support, and we will be happy to help.